 Some products such as registry cleaning utilities suggest that the registry needs regular maintenance or cleaning.
 However, serious issues can occur when you modify the registry incorrectly using these types of utilities.
 These issues might require users to reinstall the operating system due to instability.
 Microsoft cannot guarantee that these problems can be solved without a reinstallation of the Operating System as the extent of the changes made by registry cleaning utilities varies from application to application.

 The reason is clear.
-If a registry cleaner makes a mistake and deletes wrong keys, it could make your operating system unbootable!
-A damaged registry can lead to excessive CPU utilization, longer startup and shutdown times, poor application functionality or random crashes or hangs or even data loss!
+If a registry cleaner makes a mistake and deletes the wrong keys, it could make your operating system unbootable!
+A damaged registry can lead to excessive CPU utilization, longer startup and shutdown times, poor application functionality or random crashes or hangs, or even data loss!
 Moreover, some of the programs available free on the internet can even contain malware.
 For these reasons, Microsoft does not support the use of registry cleaners!